isomerpages/imda-codesg/_in-schools/1c-code-for-fun-secondary.md

 ---
-layout: leftnav-page-content
-title: Secondary Schools
+title: 'Secondary Schools'
 permalink: /in-schools/code-for-fun/secondary/
-breadcrumb: Secondary Schools
+breadcrumb: 'Secondary Schools'
-collection_name: in-schools
-second_nav_title: Code For Fun
+third_nav_title: 'Code For Fun'

 ---

 <a name="top"></a>
 #### The Code for Fun Enrichment Programme for Secondary Schools complements existing MOE Computing Education efforts in secondary schools, such as the Computing-related Applied Learning Programmes (ALP) as well as the O-Level (elective) Computing subjects.